Classic Homemade Aioli Recipe

 In a world of many sauces, aioli is a front runner in the eyes of many.
 Bursting with creamy richness and a delicious blend of flavors, this versatile condiment can be used in many ways and is so easy to make.
 Recipe developer Miriam Hahn brings us this easy aioli recipe and says, "I always say that the right sauce can make or break a meal.
 This one is beaming with fragrant garlic and lemon, and because it's made fresh, it gives you a completely different taste experience than cheater recipes made with mayonnaise."

-You can use this sauce for sandwiches, burgers, fries, and even with our coconut shrimp recipe.
+You can use this sauce for sandwiches, burgers, fries, and even with coconut shrimp.
 It's also great on all types of Mexican food and is fabulous with salads and veggies.
 If you want to use it as more of a dressing, you can easily thin it out with a little water or extra lemon juice.
 To level up your sauce game, read on and grab a pen for that grocery list.

 Gather the ingredients for homemade aioli